wp-plugins/soundy-audio-playlist/readme.txt

 == Changelog ==

+= 2.3 &nbsp;&nbsp; - &nbsp;&nbsp; January 26th, 2015 =
+* WordPress's new file uploader is now called instead of the old file uploader when "Media Library" button is used to select a file from the media library.

 = 2.2 &nbsp;&nbsp; - &nbsp;&nbsp; January 15th, 2015 =
 * Modified the plugin to allow the use of Radio MP3 stream URLs like http://uk4.internet-radio.com:10911/;

 = 2.1 &nbsp;&nbsp; - &nbsp;&nbsp; January 13th, 2015 =
-Fixed bugs in Import Command and Soundtrack List:
+* Fixed bugs in Import Command and Soundtrack List:
 * The Import command imported only MP3 files.
 The command imports now all MP3, OGG and WAVE files from the media library.
 * Quotes and apostrophes in soundtrack properties caused problems.
 These problems are now gone.